 Afatinib is used to treat certain types of non-small cell lung cancer that has spread to nearby tissues or to other parts of the body.

 Afatinib is in a class of medications called kinase inhibitors.
-It works by blocking the action of a certain naturally occurring substance that may be needed to help cancer cells multiply.
+It works by preventing cancer cells from multiplying.

 - cracking or swelling of the lips or sores in the corners of the mouth

 - dry skin or itching

 - dark urine